Education policy: Education reform in the United States

-Over the past 30 years, policymakers have made a steady increase at the state and federal levels of government in their involvement of US schools.
+Over the past 30 years, policymakers have seen a steady increase in their involvement at the state and federal levels of government in US schools.
 According to the Tenth Amendment to the United States Constitution, state governments have the main authority on education.
 State governments spend most of their budgets funding schools, whereas only a small portion of the federal budget is allocated to education.
-The federal government advances their role by building on state and local education policies.
+The federal government advances its role by building on state and local education policies.
 Over time, the role of the federal government grew through federal education policies that affected the funding and evaluation of education.
 For example, the National Defense Education Act (NDEA) was established in 1958 to increase federal funding to schools, and the National Assessment of Educational Progress was created to track and compare student performance in academic subjects across the states.
 Moreover, the United States Department of Education was created in 1979.

-Education reform is currently being seen as a "tangled web" due to the nature of education authority.
+Education reform is currently being seen as a "tangled web" due to the nature of the education authority.
 Some education policies are being defined at either the federal, state or local level and in most cases, their authorities overlap one another.
-This manner of authority has led many to believe there is an inefficiency within education governance.
-Compared to other OECD countries, educational governance in the US is more decentralized and most of its autonomy is found within the state and district levels.
+This manner of authority has led many to believe education governance is inefficient.
+Compared to other OECD countries, educational governance in the US is more decentralized, and most of its autonomy is found within the state and district levels.
 The reason for this is that US citizens put an emphasis on individual rights and fear federal government overreach.
-A recent report by the National Center on Education and the Economy, believes that the education system is neither coherent nor likely to see improvements due to the nature of it.
+A 2011 report by the National Center on Education and the Economy believes that the education system is neither coherent nor likely to see improvements due to the nature of it.

 A critical race theory analysis of the history of education reform in the United States reveals the influence of systemic racism on educational policy.
-Historically, educational policy changes have resulted via progress from protest, and such progress met with pushback.
+Historically, educational policy changes have resulted from progress from protest, and such progress has met with pushback.

-In the state of Texas during the 84th Legislature, there were several education reform bills filed and sponsored by many education reform groups, such as Texans for Education Reform.
-Lawmakers want to create more involvement at the local level, and more transparency in our public schools.
-These groups are being pressured and opposed by teachers' unions saying that accountability and transparency policies are targeting educators, and that they are trying to hold them responsible for the education system.

 Teacher policy

 Teacher policy is education policy that addresses the preparation, recruitment, and retention of teachers.
-A teacher policy is guided by the same overall vision and essential characteristics as the wider education policy: it should be strategic, holistic, feasible, sustainable, and context-sensitive.
-Overall objectives and major challenges to be addressed, the funding to achieve these objectives, the demographic parameters of the learner population and the human resources required to achieve universally accessible quality education should all be addressed in a comprehensive teacher policy.
+A teacher policy is guided by the same overall vision and essential characteristics as the wider education policy.